spooozy/pet-phone-book/CONTRIBUTING.md

     - Description - this field must contain:
         - Detail what exactly was changed and why;
         - If the PR contains not a fully completed task, but a part of it, then write about the completed fragments.
 Then go back to the task card and use the checkboxes to mark what has already been completed (add checkboxes using markdown);
         - Specify a link to the task that PR is solving.
 It is more appropriate to do this at the beginning of the field.
+Writing:

+            `Closes:
+            #<issue-number>`

-Writing `#<issue-number>`, then the link to the issue will be inserted automatically.
+            Link to the issue will be inserted automatically.

     - Assignee - Specific people responsible for working with PR. (usually the creator of the PR);
     - Labels - mark for the convenience of filtering (documentation/bug, etc.);